-A table needs few specific HTML tags, so screen readers are able to identify the relationships between its contents.
-Without these tags, users who cannot see a table might find it very difficult or impossible to understand the relationships between the headers and cells in the table.
+A table needs a few specific HTML tags, so that screen readers are able to identify the relationships between its contents.
+Without these tags, users who cannot see a table might find it very difficult or impossible to understand the relationships between the headers and the cells in the table.

 Best Practices

-- Write column and row headers to add words that help users understand a table's structure.
+- Write column and row headers for your tables.
+Clear and concise headers help users understand a table's structure.

-- Add a summary of a table's content and purpose.
+- Include a summary of each table's content and purpose as a caption.
 Screen readers used by non-sighted users will read the purpose aloud.

 - Do not use tables only for layout purposes.
-That creates a confusing experience for non-sighted users.
+This creates a confusing experience for non-sighted users.

 Creating an Accessible Table on Digital Commons